Ameya-Deo/Diamond-Price-Forecast/README.md

 depth total depth percentage = z / mean(x, y) = 2 * z / (x + y) (43--79)
 table width of top of diamond relative to widest point (43--95)

+## Conclusion
+On the basis of negative root mean square error, XGBClassifier appears to be the best model.